Derek Rivers: New England Patriots

-Rivers made the 53-man roster coming out of 's shortened preseason, and was active in week 1, where he recorded his first sack since 2018.
-He was placed on the reserve/COVID-19 list by the Patriots on October 17, 2020, and activated on October 21.
-On November 21, 2020, Rivers was waived by the Patriots.
+Rivers made the 53-man roster coming out of 's shortened preseason.
+He was active in Week 1, against the Miami Dolphins, where he recorded his first sack since 2018 on quarterback Ryan Fitzpatrick.
+He was placed on the reserve/COVID-19 list by the Patriots on October 17, 2020, but was activated on October 21.
+On November 21, Rivers was released by the Patriots to make room on the roster.